atparkweb/atparkweb/README.md

 # Andy Park

 Hi, my name is Andy.
-I'm a software engineer and tech educator working for [Code Chrysalis](https://www.codechrysalis.io/).
+I'm a software developer living and working in Tokyo, Japan.
 I have been building and working on web applications since 2007.
 I have experience with many different technologies, but my main focus has been front-end development.

 I enjoy working with the following:
 - Elixir